skytap/docker-machine-driver-skytap/README.md

-# Skytap Drive for Docker Machine (technical preview)
+# Skytap Driver for Docker Machine (technical preview)
 Create docker machines on [Skytap](http://www.skytap.com).

 To create machines on [Skytap](http://www.skytap.com), you must supply 3 parameters: your Skytap User Id, your Skytap API Security Token, and VM Id to use as the source image for the new machine.